 Acorus calamus (sweet flag) is a well-known medicinal plant widely used in traditional systems of medicine.
 It is a perennial monocot that typically grows in wetland habitats and can attain a height of up to 2 m.
 The plant is characterized by its aromatic leaves and rhizomes, both of which are valued for their therapeutic properties.
 The dried and powdered rhizome possesses a distinctive fragrance and flavour reminiscent of ginger, cinnamon, and nutmeg, making it useful as a natural aromatic substitute.
 Historically, these fragrant plant parts have been utilized for medicinal purposes since antiquity.
-Acorus calamus is also known by various common names, including cinnamon sedge, flag root, gladdon, myrtle flag, myrtle grass, myrtle sedge, sweet cane, sweet myrtle, sweet root, sweet rush, and sweet sedge (Balakumbahan et al., 2010).
+A. calamus is also known by various common names, including cinnamon sedge, flag root, gladdon, myrtle flag, myrtle grass, myrtle sedge, sweet cane, sweet myrtle, sweet root, sweet rush, and sweet sedge (Balakumbahan et al., 2010).

-The characteristic pleasant and mildly sweet aroma of both the leaves and rhizomes of Acorus calamus is attributed to the presence of essential oils.
+The characteristic pleasant and mildly sweet aroma of both the leaves and rhizomes of A. calamus is attributed to the presence of essential oils.
 The dried rhizomes have long been utilized in traditional medicine, primarily for their antispasmodic properties, as well as in the treatment of ulcers.
 Additionally, they are employed as flavoring agents in bitter liqueurs and aperitifs.
-Acorus calamus is widely recognized in the international herbal drug market, with a significant proportion of its supply sourced from wild populations (Dusek et al., 2007).
+A. calamus is widely recognized in the international herbal drug market, with a significant proportion of its supply sourced from wild populations (Dusek et al., 2007).

-Acorus calamus is widely distributed across tropical and subtropical regions, with major occurrences in India and Sri Lanka.
-It typically grows in marshy habitats and has been reported at elevations of up to 1800 m in Sikkim along the Himalayan region.
+A. calamus is widely distributed across tropical and subtropical regions, with major occurrences in India and Sri Lanka.
+It typically grows in marshy habitats and has been reported at elevations of up to 1800 m along the Himalayan region of Sikkim.
 The plant is abundant in the wetlands of Kashmir and Sirmoor, as well as in regions such as Manipur and the Naga Hills.
 It is also commonly cultivated in areas like Koratagere taluk of Karnataka.
-Ecologically, Acorus calamus adapts well to clayey loam and light alluvial soils, particularly along riverbanks.
+Ecologically, A. calamus adapts well to clayey loam and light alluvial soils, particularly along riverbanks.
 At present, it is also found growing extensively in the wild along the margins of ponds and rivers in many English-speaking countries (Imam et al., 2013).

 Botany

-Acorus calamus is a perennial herb characterized by an aromatic, extensively branched, creeping rhizome that is cylindrical and approximately 2.5 cm thick.
+A. calamus is a perennial herb characterized by an aromatic, extensively branched, creeping rhizome that is cylindrical and approximately 2.5 cm thick.
 The outer surface of the rhizome ranges from purplish-brown to light brown, while the inner tissue is white.
-The leaves possess a prominent midrib, with slightly raised secondary veins on both sides and numerous fine tertiary veins, a feature that distinguishes it from Acorus americanus.
+The leaves possess a prominent midrib, with slightly raised secondary veins on both sides and numerous fine tertiary veins, a feature that distinguishes it from A. americanus.
 The leaves are narrow, measuring 0.7–1.7 cm in width (approximately 1 cm on average), with margins that are often wavy or curled.
 The sympodial leaves are typically shorter than the vegetative leaves.
 Flowering and fruiting are relatively rare; however, when present, the inflorescence consists of cylindrical, greenish-brown spadices measuring about 3–8 cm in length, covered with densely arranged rounded spikes.
 The spadix may extend up to 4.9–8.9 cm upon full development.
 The fruits are small, berry-like structures containing a few seeds (Balakumbahan et al., 2010).

 Cultivation Practices of Acorus calamus